Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 (Meek, 2013)

-Did you know how we are programmed to answer a phone call, respond to a text message, and even speak to a loved one?
+Did you know how many choose to answer a phone call, respond to a text message, and even speak to a loved one?

 A: “How was your weekend?”

-Those are small talks, which are different from non-professional greetings, such as “How may I help you today?”.
+Small talk, which is different from non-professional greetings.
 When people are reinforced to communicate with others only in a certain way, any further and deeper conversation would seem too much.

 I believe the main reason why surface-level conversations are encouraged is that it is the safest way to protect ourselves.
 Having a serious conversation or sharing real emotions with another person needs the foundation of trust, after all.